USCqserver/HOQSTTutorials.jl/markdown/introduction/04-polaron_transformed_redfield.md

 ![](figures/04-polaron_transformed_redfield_1_1.png)

-From the above figure we observe that when the system-bath coupling strength is larger than $10^{-1}$, the PTRE should have better error scaling than the standard form of Redfield equation.
-We also plot the corresponding error values for both the Redfield equation and PTRE:
+From the above figure we observe that when the system-bath coupling strength is larger than $10^{-1}$, the PTRE should have better error scaling than the standard form of the Redfield equation.
+We also plot the corresponding error values for both the Redfield equation and the PTRE:

 ```julia
 plot(ηlist, err_clist, xscale=:log10, yscale=:log10, label="Redfield", linewidth=2)